Please refer to the 2025 NZ Mixed Championship Draw for full rules and competition information.

 - The LSDs will determine which team has hammer and assist with team rankings.

-- Teams who deliver the draw shots incorrectly, e.g., the wrong handle or wrong gender delivering, then they will receive 199.6 for that particular draw.
+- Teams who deliver the draw shots incorrectly, e.g., the wrong handle or wrong gender delivering, will receive 199.6 for that particular draw.

-- The winners of the NZ Curling Mixed Championships will be given the right of refusal, subject to NZCA eligibility requirements as set down in the NZCA Selection Policy.
+- In other years, the winners of the NZ Curling Mixed Championships is given the right of refusal to represent New Zealand at the World Championship, subject to NZCA eligibility requirements as set down in the NZCA Selection Policy.